-Applications for subscription and redemption of Shares must be received by 10.00am Irish time on the relevant Dealing Day.
+Applications for subscription and redemption of Shares must be received by 2.15pm Irish time on the relevant Business Day prior to the relevant Dealing Day.
 The Directors may agree to waive the notice period at their discretion provided such applications are received before the close of business in the relevant market which closes first on any Dealing Day.